emilutz/multilingual-translation/README.md

 ### Run translation in "production" mode

-Another endpoint of this application is to perform translation based on input and output files.
+Another endpoint of this application is dedicated to performing translation based on input and output files.
 For this you have to run the `src/main.py` script.
 Let's try to do that using `docker compose`, but in the "normal application service" this time.

 So, from outside the docker container:
 ```bash